The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Discussion and Conclusion

-The conflict of interest in academia caused by external private funding is a systemic issue which exists at the societal level, and therefore we think that effective solutions will have to come from policy (either governmental or institutional).
-It is important to stress that our examination of individual researchers is not meant to call their integrity into question.
-We think that the vast majority of work done in academia is done by well-intentioned and skilled researchers.
-However, we have shown that the interactions between academia and Big Tech especially regarding studying the impact of technology on society are eerily similar to those between academia and Big Tobacco in the late 20th century.
+In this work, we believe we have shown that the interactions between academia and Big Tech especially regarding studying the impact of technology on society are eerily similar to those between academia and Big Tobacco in the late 20th century.
 The truly damning evidence of Big Tobacco's behavior only came to light after years of litigation \cite{hurt_open_2009}.
-However, the parallels between the public facing history of Big Tobacco's behavior and the current behavior of Big Tech should be a cause for concern.
+However, the parallels between the public facing history of Big Tobacco's behavior and the current behavior of Big Tech should be a cause for concern\footnote{This parallel itself was made by a former executive of Facebook in reference to the design of their product.
+Former Facebook executive Tim Kendall's congressional testimony states that in the pursuit of profit, Facebook ``took a page from Big Tobacco's playbook'' \cite{kendall_congress_2018}.}.
 Having been a part of this narrative before, the academy is responsible for not allowing history to repeat itself once again.
 Rephrasing calls to action from the fight against Big Tobacco ``academic naiveté about [technology] companies' intentions is no longer excusable.
 The extent of the [technology] companies' manipulation [whether intentional or otherwise] needs to be thoroughly [researched and] exposed'' \cite{yach_junking_2001}.

-It is also important to keep in mind that Big Tobacco and Big Tech are different industries with different effects on society.
-Big Tech is largely considered to have been a net positive impact on society.
-However, as a result of their legal responsibility to their shareholders to make profit (which is the same legal responsibility as the tobacco industry), their behavior has changed to the point that it needs to be regulated by governments around the world\footnote{Former Facebook executive Tim Kendall's congressional testimony states that in the pursuit of profit, Facebook ``took a page from Big Tobacco's playbook'' \cite{kendall_congress_2018}.}.
-There are many publicly proposed solutions to the societal problems caused by Big Tech from breaking up the companies to (and hopefully including) fixing the tax codes such that public institutions no longer need to rely on external funding to do their work.
-We leave discussion regarding such in-depth solutions to a later work.
+There are many publicly proposed solutions to the societal problems caused by Big Tech from breaking up the companies to (and hopefully including) fixing the tax codes such that public institutions no longer need to rely on external funding for wages or to do their work.
+While we leave discussion regarding such in-depth solutions to a later work, we encourage the readers in academia to consider a stricter code of ethics and operation for AI-ethics research, separate from the traditional computer science department.
+Such a separation would permit academia-industry relationships for technical problems where such funding is likely more acceptable, while ensuring that our development of ethics remains free of influence from Big Tech money.